TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 The properties section is required and contains the metadata of the article.
 All self-help articles must start with a **properties** section.
 For details about property metadata, see the following topic.

 - Some properties are mandatory, others are optional.
-However, we ask that you include all properties and assign an empty string (&quot;&quot;) as the value for properties you aren&#39;t using.
+However, we ask that you include all properties and assign an empty string (&quot;&quot;) as the value for properties you aren't using.
 - Neither the order of the properties, spaces or capitalization matters
 - For properties that support multiple values, separate them using commas